 Traditional Peruvian Salsa

-Rocoto pepper (Father of all peppers), Native to region of Cusco Valley Incan Golden Corn, Black bean, Tomato, Garlic, Red Onion, Lime juice & Apple cider vinegar.
+Rocoto pepper (Father of all peppers), Native to the region of Cusco Valley Incan Golden Corn, Black bean, Tomato, Garlic, Red Onion, Lime juice & Apple cider vinegar.

 of the Incan Golden corn, soaked, boiled, ground cooked on a grill with salsa.